mre/endler.dev/content/2022/rust-allocs/index.md

 ## What's An Allocation?

-The word comes from Vulgar Latin [_allocare_](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html), from ad- (“to”) + locus (“place”)
+The word comes from _Vulgar Latin_ [_allocare_](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html), from _ad-_ ("to") + _locus_ ("place")
-<sup><a href="#fn1" id="ref1">1</a></sup> &mdash; where shall I put that data?

-Ever since the first computers, programmers needed to find an answer for that and there are a number of tradeoffs to consider: allocation has to be fast, space-efficient, and scalable; it's not an easy task.
+Ever since the first computers, programmers needed to find an answer to the question "Where to put that data?".

+And there are a number of options and tradeoffs to consider: allocation has to be fast, space-efficient, and scalable; it's not an easy task!
-## What is an Allocator?

 In the early days, memory was managed by hand.
 As computer memory got bigger, special programs &mdash; allocators &mdash; were written to take on the job.

+## What is an Allocator?

+An allocator is a program that manages memory for other programs.
+It's a fundamental piece of software that's been around for a long time.

+Allocators are responsible for finding a place in memory for a program's data, and keeping track of which parts of memory are in use and which are free.

+Research on allocators has been going on for decades, and with the advent of new hardware, new techniques get developed all the time.

-Here's a list of popular allocators used in the wild:
+Here's a list of some popular allocators used in the wild and who uses them:

 - [jemalloc](https://github.com/jemalloc/jemalloc) &mdash; FreeBSD and Firefox, [Rust until 1.32.0](https://blog.rust-lang.org/2019/01/17/Rust-1.32.0.html#jemalloc-is-removed-by-default)
 - [tcmalloc](https://github.com/google/tcmalloc) &mdash; Google